 It's cranberry season!
 Time when everyone seems to break out those cans of jellied cranberry sauce.
 Honestly, I've never been a fan of those.
-So I've never really been one to look forward to cranberry sauce over the holidays.
+So I've never really been one to look forward to having cranberries over the holidays.
 Until a few years ago when Josh started making this no cook orange cranberry sauce.
 It's so amazingly delicious and tart and fresh-tasting.

 Technically, this is a cranberry relish.
-I did a little research and the internets told me that the difference between cranberry sauce and cranberry relish is that cranberry sauce is cooked and cranberry relish is raw.
+I did a little research and the internets told me that the difference is that cranberry sauce is cooked and cranberry relish is raw.
 So I guess really, this is a cranberry sauce alternative.
 And it's so delicious.